 - You must hold a valid government identification proof with a photo.

 The fee for taking the two orientations and the test is 150$.
 For each timed practice run, you need to pay 25$ extra.
 There are two ways by which you can register for the test: online registration (by visiting the link https://www.cffjac.org/go/jac/cpat/registration/?display=login&returnURL=http%3A%2F%2Fwww%2Ecffjac%2Eorg%2Fgo%2Fjac%2Fcpat%2Fregistration%2F ) and registration by mail.

-Hence, it can be concluded that the firefighter CPAT tests the recruits and candidates on the basis of the physical skills and abilities that they are able to demonstrate on test day.
+Hence, it can be concluded that the recruits and candidates are assessed on the basis of the physical skills and abilities that they are able to demonstrate on test day.
 The eight skills in which they have to show their strengths, are very important in a firefighter's job.
 In any firefighting or rescue operations, most of these skills are needed.
-Hence, you need to practice and workout keeping the test structure and skill levels in mind so as to be able to pass the firefighter CPAT with flying colors.
+Hence, you need to practice and workout keeping the test structure and skill levels in mind in order to pass the test with flying colors.

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for

 No permission is required to link any of the web page with educational information available in this web site from your web site or web page